OpenAngelArena/oaa/docs/github-for-noobs.md

 If you do not already have a GitHub.com Account, create one [here](https://GitHub.com/join).

 ## Forking
 As described in the Installation Process, forking creates a simultaneous instance of oaa within your own GitHub repository.
-YDuring the Installation Process, you should have already done the following:
+During the Installation Process, you should have already done the following:
 - Goto OpenAngelArena/oaa.
 - Click Fork
 - Choose where to Fork: Fork OpenAngelArena/oaa to YOURUSERNAME/oaa